saipranav27/Basic_transformation_python/README.md

 # Basic_transformation_python
-Python code for basic transformations on bankdata and storing the table in Hive after cleaning of data.
+Python code for basic transformations and cleaning of data on bankdata for hadoop and spark